City Unscripted

 Science World’s interactive exhibits can keep kids engaged for hours (and I admit, I’ve happily pressed every button myself).
 The Vancouver Aquarium’s sea lions never fail to charm, while Kitsilano’s outdoor pool pairs exercise with beachside relaxation.

-Nightlife & Live Entertainment
+Nightlife and Live Entertainment

 Extend your adventures with Vancouver day trips.